wmhass/BDDComicsList/README.md

 Main libraries used in this project:
 - Quick: Quick is a behavior-driven development framework for Swift and Objective-C
 - Nimble: Nimble is used to express the expected outcomes of Swift or Objective-C expressions.
 Inspired by Cedar.

+## 3. Defining app code architecture

+Clean architecture VIPER like

+## 4. Writing tests

+1. Start with the presenter.
+Create BDD tests for the presenter, and then unit tests for related classes if needed
+2. Create viewcontroller and views/snapshot tests

+### 5. UI Tests
+Once UI is done, do UI tests